jdfekete/reorder.js/README.md

 ## Development

-To help develop Reordering.js, you need to have [Node.js](http://www.nodejs.org) and [NPM](http://www.npmjs.org) installed.
+To develop Reordering.js, you need to have [Node.js](http://www.nodejs.org) and [NPM](http://www.npmjs.org) installed.
 Once you have done that, run the following from the root directory of this repository to install the development
 dependencies: